Hodge-Laplacian of Brain Networks: Method

-Then the $p$-th Hodge Laplacian matrix $\mathcal{L}_p$ of $K$ is defined using the boundary matrices, which is the matrix form of the boundary operators:

-More specifically, $\mathcal{L}_p$ is viewed as the sum of the Laplacians composed of boundary matrices from the lower dimensional simplices \cite{horak2013spectra,barbarossa2020topological,schaub2020random,mukherjee2016random}: $\mathcal{L}_p^L = \mathcal{B}^T_p\mathcal{B}_p $ and upper dimensional simplices $\mathcal{L}_p^U = \mathcal{B}_{p+1}\mathcal{B}_{p+1}^T$.
-Since $\mathcal{B}_{0}=0$, the Hodge Laplacian for a 1-skeleton is $\mathcal{L}_0$ = $\mathcal{B}_1\mathcal{B}^T_1$, which is popularly referred as the graph Laplacian \cite{chung1997spectral}.
-The boundary matrix $\mathcal{B}_1$ which relates nodes to edges is commonly referred as incidence matrix in graph theory.
-Further, we also have $\mathcal{L}_1 = \mathcal{B}^T_1\mathcal{B}_1 + \mathcal{B}_{2}\mathcal{B}_{2}^T$.
-In case of a 1-skeleton, Since there is only $0$-simplex and $1$-simplex, the boundary matrix $\mathcal{B}_{2}=0$, thus the second term in the Hodge Laplacian $\mathcal{L}_1$ vanishes and we have The computation of a $p$-th Hodge-Laplacian requires the construction of $p$-skeletons and the boundary matrices from $(p-1)$-skeletons in a hierarchical fashion.
-The technical details on the computation of $p$-skeleton can be found in \cite{zomorodian2010fast}.
-In brain network studies, brain networks are usually expressed as a connectivity matrix which allows us to directly compute 1-skeletons.
-In this study, we only use upto 2-skeletons which contain the 0-simplices (nodes), 1-simplices (edges) and the 2-simplices (triangles).
-A $2$-skeleton is built sequentially starting from with 0-simplices and then the 1-simplices are added to build a 1-skeleton, followed by the addition of 2-simplices to form a 2-skeleton in a hierarchical fashion.\\
+The Hodge Laplacian $\mathcal{L}_p$ can be viewed as the sum of the Laplacians from the lower dimensional simplices \cite{horak2013spectra,barbarossa2020topological,schaub2020random,mukherjee2016random} and upper dimensional simplices Since $\mathcal{B}_{0}=0$, the Hodge Laplacian for a 1-skeleton is $\mathcal{L}_0$ = $\mathcal{B}_1\mathcal{B}^T_1$, which is popularly referred as the graph Laplacian.
+The boundary matrix $\mathcal{B}_1$ relates how nodes are connected to form edges is commonly referred as incidence matrix in the graph theory.
+Since there is only $0$-simplices and $1$-simplices in a 1-skeleton, the boundary matrix $\mathcal{B}_{2}=0$.
+Thus, the second term in the Hodge Laplacian $\mathcal{L}_1$ vanishes and we have for graphs.